kylmcgr/neural-data-exploration/README.md

-# neural-data-exploration
+# Neural Data Exploration

-Exploration of a neural population dynamics dataset
+An exploration of a publicly available dataset of [neural population dynamics during reaching](https://dandiarchive.org/dandiset/000070).